-SBI credit cards are categorised into lifestyle, reward, shopping, travel, and fuel cards.
+SBI offers numerous credit cards designed to suit the requirements of their cardholders.
+SBI credit cards categorised into lifestyle, reward, shopping, travel, and fuel cards.
 Each card is designed for a particular group of cardholders based on their spending habits.

-Generally, the interest rate charged by SBI can go up to 3.35% per month or 40.2% per annum.
+Generally, the interest rate charged by SBI can go up to 3.50% per month or 42% per annum.
 However, the interest rate differs from card to card and it is best to read your credit card statements or get in touch with SBI for more information.

 SBI offers a grace period or interest-free period on credit card payments.
 Usually, the grace period or the interest-free period offered by SBI can range from 20 to 50 days depending on the type of credit card you hold.

-If the effective interest rate is 3.35% per month, the interest rate will be calculated as follows:
+If the effective interest rate is 3.5% per month, the interest rate will be calculated as follows:

-So, the interest rate is calculated on every transaction separately.
+So, the credit card interest rate is calculated on every transaction separately.
 Please note that during promotional campaigns, SBI issues credit cards with a low interest rate.
 Therefore, it is very important you know the monthly and annual interest rate charged on your card.